trueos/pcbsd/src-qt5/docs/controlpanel.rst

 For command line only systems, type :command:`mixer` from the command line to see the current sound settings::

  mixer
  Mixer vol      is currently set to   0:0
  Mixer pcm      is currently set to 100:100
+ Mixer speaker  is currently set to 100:100
  Mixer mic      is currently set to  50:50
- Mixer mix is currently set to 60:60
- Mixer rec is currently set to 75:75
+ Mixer rec      is currently set to   1:1
- Mixer igain is currently set to 100:100
- Mixer ogain is currently set to 100:100
+ Mixer monitor  is currently set to  42:42
+ Recording source: monitor

 If any of these settings are set to *0*, set them to a higher value, by specifying the name of the mixer setting and a percentage value up to *100*::